kitstokes/digiproc/metadata.md

 - Follow City, State format.
 - Extend this to City, County, State, Country depending on the collection.
 - Separate multiple location entries for a single record with a semicolon but no space.
-- Example values: `Boise, Idaho;Potlatch, Latah County, Idaho;Jakarta, Indonesia"
+- Example values: `Boise, Idaho;Potlatch, Latah County, Idaho;Jakarta, Indonesia`"

 ### latitude